wghost/PatcherGUI/PatcherGUIReadme.txt

 - Writes backup files for every change it makes.
 - Automatically reverts to latest backup if something goes wrong with install/uninstall process.
 - Automatically creates uninstall files.
-- Automatically unpacks game packages using Gildor's decompress program.
+- Automatically unpacks game packages.
-- Has an option to disable hash checks for XCOM:EU.
+- Has an option to disable hash checks for XCOM:EU (Windows only).
-- Has an option to enable direct ini loading.
+- Has an option to enable direct ini loading (Windows only).
-- Has an option to disable phoning home (ini re-downloading).
+- Has an option to disable phoning home (ini re-downloading) (Windows only).
 - Batch installing and uninstalling mods.
+- Cross-platform: works with Windows, Linux and Mac XCOM versions.

 Quick overview: